 - Blount Memorial Hospital

 - Covenant Health (six hospitals in the region)

 - Peninsula Behavioral Health

 - Proton Therapy Center

-- Tennova Healthcare (seven hospitals in the region)
+- Tennova Healthcare (five hospitals in the region)

 - Thompson Cancer Survival Center